tanmatt/QuoteOfTheDay/README.md

 ### Quote of the day
-If you want to increase your success rate, double your failure rate. - Thomas J. Watson
+If you have no respect for your own values how can you be worthy of respect from others. - Byron Pulsifer

 ### About the project
 Just a fun project to grab a random quote of the day everyday.